 There is little more vital to the good health of your family than having clean air to breathe, especially in your home.
 One essential way to improve the air quality in a house is to use air filters and keep them clean.
 The filters will trap dust, dander, and other polluting particulates that cause allergies and even permanent harm to respiratory systems.

 Many homes have several appliances and systems that use air filters.
 The largest is a heating, ventilation, and air conditioning system (HVAC).
-Individual room heating and air systems, window air conditioners, air purifiers, humidifiers, dehumidifiers, range hoods, clothes dryers, and vacuums have air filters that should be cleaned or changed regularly.
+Individual room heating and air systems, window air conditioners, air purifiers, humidifiers, dehumidifiers, oil diffusers, range hoods, clothes dryers, and vacuums have air filters that should be cleaned or changed regularly.

 How Often to Clean Air Filters